finanse24/finanse24.github.io/_pages/call_for_papers.md

 <h2>Call for Papers</h2>

-We invite submissions of original contributions on methods, theories, applications, and systems on software engineering, with a focus on *Software Engineering Challenges in Financial Domain*.
+FinanSE'24 invites submissions of original contributions on methods, theories, applications, and systems on software engineering, with a focus on *Software Engineering Challenges in Financial Domain*.
 The scope of the workshop includes, but is not limited to, the following areas:

 - Software system monitoring and analytics
 - Search-based software engineering and optimisation